wsilva/play-with-docker.github.io/_posts/2017-02-27-linux-registry-part2.markdown

 Error response from daemon: Get https://127.0.0.1:5000/v2/hello-world/manifests/latest: no basic auth credentials
 ```

 The result is the same for valid and invalid image names, so you can't even check a repository exists without authenticating.
-Logging in to the registry is the same `docker login` command you use for Docker Hub, specifying the registry hostname:
+Logging in to the registry is the same `docker login` command you use for Docker Store, specifying the registry hostname:

 ```.term1
 docker login 127.0.0.1:5000